TamimEhsan/CP_template/README.md

 - Maximum xor of a subset
   - With no update (offline)
   - With update (online)
+- Prime Numbers
   - Sieve of eratosthenes in O(n)
+  - Miller Rabin deterministic primality test
 - C(n,r)
-  - Single query
+  - Single query  	=> recursion
-  - Memorization
+  - Multiple query  => memorization
 - Stirling number (PIE)
+- Euler totient function
 - Roman Arabic numeral transformation
+- Determinant of a matrix by Gauss method for solving systems of linear equations

 #### String